MissNorco2010

 While I can not answer for ALL pageant circuits, I know that there are no such rules in most pageants.
 I would like to say that pageants promote young women being them natural selves, but it is also a lot about confidence.
 While most girls would probably not share truths regarding elective cosmetic procedures, I would bet it is common amongst pageant contestants.
 Especially those who compete on an extremely competitve (national or global) level.
 If the judges were to have knowledge of these procedures in some pageants, such as the America pageants, I believe they would be a hindrance for the contestant, whereas if it were a USA pageant, this knowledge may not affect the results as much.

-When would you order fighter jets to be scrambled?If I could change one thing in today’s pageant industry, I would want all pageant circuits to start embracing every girl for who she is, and stop looking for a certain “type” of girl.
+Is the new Oculus Rift thing as cool as everyone says?If I could change one thing in today’s pageant industry, I would want all pageant circuits to start embracing every girl for who she is, and stop looking for a certain “type” of girl.
 For instance, the Miss America system is looking for an All-American, classy young woman, and the Miss USA system leans more towards the exotic, model type young woman.
 I believe that the best girl should always win and be able to bring their personality to the title, rather than finding the girls already molded to fit the image.

 I have always been pretty naturally fit because I have been a dancer my whole life, but preparing for Miss California has definitely given me a new drive to stay fit and eat healthy.
 I am blessed to say that I have never had to diet, but now I love to run and exercise on a daily basis.
 Now I can say that I do feel in-shape and ready for a pageant at all times, and this is all thanks to a discipline that pageant training has taught me.
 I have seen some girls try to diet just as the pageant approaches, but I personally think it is much healthier and will make someone feel better to just live a healthy lifestyle at all times and always be somewhat pageant-ready.